plotly/python-user-guide/Readme.md

 appendix.
 Each folder contains one or several IPython notebooks and the required data files to run them.

-Tis repository implements a handful of scripts (using `makefile`) with the purpose of the User Guide's notebook to *publishable* HTML files constituting the backbone of the Python API User Guide section of [plot.ly](https://plot.ly).
+This repository implements a handful of scripts (notably using [nbconvert](https://github.com/ipython/nbconvert)) with the purpose of the User Guide's notebook to *publishable* HTML files constituting the backbone of the Python API User Guide section of [plot.ly](https://plot.ly).

 The User Guide's homepage resides on [plot.ly/python/user-guide](https://plot.ly/python/user-guide/).